-count Activity Description of Implementation Strategy Person Responsible Anticipated Impact on Student Achievement Timeline 1 Paying reasonable and necessary expenses associated with parental involvement activities, including transportation and child care costs, to enable parents to participate in school-related meetings and training sessions [Section 1118(e)(8)]; necessary expenses J 3 1 Provide information to parents Monthly, as approved by Federal Programs Office 2 Maximizing parental involvement and participation in their children's education by arranging school meetings at a variety of times, or conducting in-home conferences between teachers or other educators, who work directly with participating children, with parents who are unable to attend those conferences at school [Section 1118(e)(10)]; reasonable support (i.e., purchase of School site, utilizing parent involvement funds Provide face-to- face training sessions for parents to help them engage in their student's academic program Monthly, as approved by Federal Programs Office 3 implementing model utilizing parent involvement Use proven, research-based models to improve student achievement Monthly, as approved by Federal Programs Office 4 Establishing a LEA-wide parent advisory council to provide advice on all matters related to parental involvement in Title I, Part A programs [Section 1118(e)(12)]; and create the NCLB Parent Advisory Council.
-The Office of Federal Programs in collaboration with Title II, ESOL, Migrant, and Homeless Involvement of parents in their child's education and improve the ability of parents to participate in school and District decision-making activities Quarterly as needed 5 Developing appropriate roles for community-based organizations and businesses, including faith-based organizations, in parental involvement activities [Section 1118(e)(13)]. continue to expand school-based and school-linked Continuous Improvement, and School Advisory Involvement of parents in their child's educaton and improve community support for a wide variety of parent involvement activities Monthly
+1 Paying reasonable and necessary expenses associated with parental involvement activities, including transportation and child care costs, to enable parents to participate in school-related meetings and training sessions [Section 1118(e)(8)]; Pay reasonable and necessary expenses to conduct activities School site, utilizing parent involvement funds Provide information to parents Monthly, as approved by Federal Programs Office 2 Maximizing parental involvement and participation in their children's education by arranging school meetings at a variety of times, or conducting in-home conferences between teachers or other educators, who work directly with participating children, with parents who are unable to attend those conferences at school [Section 1118(e)(10)]; School site, utilizing parent involvement funds Provide face-to- face training sessions for parents to help them engage in their student's academic program Monthly, as approved by Federal Programs Office 3 Adopting and implementing model approaches to improving parental involvement [Section 1118(e)(11)]; Adopting and implementing model approaches School site, utilizing parent involvement funds Use proven, research-based models to improve student achievement Monthly, as approved by Federal Programs Office 4 Establishing a LEA-wide parent advisory council to provide advice on all matters related to parental involvement in Title I, Part A programs [Section 1118(e)(12)]; and The District will create the NCLB Parent Advisory Council.
+The committee will be comprised of parent Office of Federal Programs in collaboration with Title II, ESOL, Migrant, and Homeless Involvement of parents in their child's education and improve the ability of parents to participate in school and District decision-making activities Quarterly as needed 5 Developing appropriate roles for community-based organizations and businesses, including faith-based organizations, in parental involvement activities [Section 1118(e)(13)].
+The District will continue to expand school-based and school-linked services through the Santa Rosa Title I Office, Office of Continuous Improvement, and School Advisory Councils Involvement of parents in their child's educaton and improve community support for a wide variety of parent involvement activities Monthly